zpiroux/geist/README.md

 ```

 ## Limitations and improvement areas
-Although Geist has been run in production with heavy load, no data-loss, and zero downtime for ~two years, it makes no guarantees that all combinations of stream spec options will work fully in all cases.
+Although Geist has been run in production with heavy load, no data-loss, and zero downtime for ~three years, it makes no guarantees that all combinations of stream spec options will work fully in all cases.

 The following types of streams have been run extensively and concurrently with high throughput: